-Bail Application Information & Process for Sydney NSW
+Bail Applications Information & Process for Sydney NSW

 The subject of bail is always tricky.
-There are many misconceptions about the process, conditions and how much it costs in Australia.
-In this article, we will walk you through the whole process from start to finish, whether you want to post bail for someone or are trying to get bail.
+There are many misconceptions about the process, conditions, outcome, and how much it costs in Australia.
+In this article, we will walk you through your rights in the whole process from start to finish, whether you want to post bail for someone or are trying to get granted bail.